ResearchComputing/Documentation/docs/gateways/enginframe.md

 ![](enginframe/welcome.png)

 Provide your RC login credentials at the login prompt.
-You will be promted to use a second authentication factor (e.g., the Duo mobile app) to log in.
+You will be prompted to use a second authentication factor (e.g., the Duo mobile app) to log in.

 ![](enginframe/login.png)